 Manufacturing lines, brick-and-mortar retail stores, and office buildings have already installed smart security cameras to keep track of what’s happening in their spaces.

-Almost every industry leverages CV technology or cybersecurity.
-Almost every industry needs to be more secure and would benefit from deploying CV across its value chain somehow.
+Almost every industry leverages computer vision technology or cybersecurity.
+Almost every industry needs to be more secure and would benefit from deploying computer vision across its value chain somehow.

-Early adopters like manufacturing companies jumped on CV right away to monitor their assets for problems — taking action in real-time to preserve their value.
+Early adopters like manufacturing companies jumped on computer vision right away to monitor their assets for problems — taking action in real-time to preserve their value.

 The future of urban development is the “smart city,” — urban areas tapped into technologies like sensors, networks data, and IoT.

 More and more governments aim to transform their cities into “smart” cities.
-To make this shift, they use CV to understand their population, the usage of their city, what’s happening in their city, and how to serve their citizens better.
+To make this shift, they use computer vision to understand their population, the usage of their city, what’s happening in their city, and how to serve their citizens better.

 Part Three - How to Build a Real-Time Object Detector Using the alwaysAI Platform